Chelsea Fox

 Chelsea Fox (also Atkins) is a fictional character from the BBC soap opera EastEnders, played by Tiana Benjamin from 2006 to 2010, and then Zaraah Abrahams from 2020 onwards.
-Benjamin was cast in the role and she left her role in the Harry Potter film series to appear in the soap; she made her first appearance as Chelsea in episode 3147, broadcast on 5 May 2006, when she is introduced as part of the all-female Fox family alongside her mother, Denise Fox (Diane Parish), and half-sister, Libby Fox (Belinda Owusu).
+Benjamin was cast in the role and left the Harry Potter film series to appear in the soap; she made her first appearance as Chelsea in episode 3147, broadcast on 5 May 2006, when she is introduced as part of the all-female Fox family alongside her mother, Denise Fox (Diane Parish), and half-sister, Libby Fox (Belinda Owusu).

 Chelsea is introduced as feisty, vain, and indulged.
 She was featured in love triangles with Grant Mitchell (Ross Kemp) and Jane Collins (Laurie Brett), and with Sean Slater (Rob Kazinsky) and her stepsister Carly Wicks (Kellie Shirley).
-Later, she and Carly's brother Deano Wicks (Matt Di Angelo) frame Sean for the attack on Patrick Trueman (Rudolph Walker) as revenge, leading to their imprisonment.
+Later, she and Carly's half brother Dean Wicks (Matt Di Angelo) frame Sean for the attack on Patrick Trueman (Rudolph Walker) as revenge, leading to their imprisonment.
 Other storylines included an addiction to cocaine, a relationship with Jack Branning (Scott Maslen), and discovering that her father Lucas Johnson (Don Gilet) was a serial killer who framed Denise for his crimes and led everyone to believe that she committed suicide.
 Benjamin announced her departure from the show in April 2010, and she left in episode 4047, broadcast on 5 August 2010.
 In October 2020, the character's return was announced alongside Abrahams' casting.
 Chelsea returns in episodes 6188/6189, broadcast on 25 December 2020.

-Since her return, Chelsea's storylines have included reconciling with Lucas, in order to use him for smuggling; marrying Gray Atkins (Toby-Alexander Smith) and later discovering that he murdered several residents, including his previous wife Chantelle Atkins (Jessica Plummer); forming a friendship with Whitney Dean (Shona McGarty); entering a relationship with Ravi Gulati (Aaron Thiara) which ends when she discovers that he was romantically involved with Denise and killed his adoptive father, Ranveer Gulati (Anil Goutam); supporting Denise during a mental breakdown; and feuding with Penny Branning (Kitty Castledine) over a managerial position at Peggy's wine bar.
-As revenge, Chelsea overbooks the bar, causing a crowd collapse and crush.
+Since her return, Chelsea's storylines have included reconciling with Lucas, in order to use him for smuggling; marrying Gray Atkins (Toby-Alexander Smith) and later discovering that he murdered several residents, including his previous wife Chantelle Atkins (Jessica Plummer); forming a friendship with Whitney Dean (Shona McGarty); entering a relationship with Ravi Gulati (Aaron Thiara) which ends when she discovers that he was romantically involved with Denise and killed his adoptive father, Ranveer Gulati (Anil Goutam); supporting Denise during a mental breakdown; feuding with Penny Branning (Kitty Castledine) over a managerial position at Peggy's wine bar, leading Chelsea to overbook the bar as revenge and accidentally cause a crowd collapse and crush; and coping with her son Jordan (Jahsaiah Williams) being accidentally run over by Ian Beale (Adam Woodyatt).